Wavelet Basics

 Many signals and images of interest exhibit piecewise smooth behavior punctuated by transients.
 Speech signals are characterized by short bursts encoding consonants followed by steady-state oscillations indicative of vowels.
 Natural images have edges.
 Financial time series exhibit transient behavior, which characterize rapid upturns and downturns in economic conditions.
 Unlike the Fourier basis, wavelet bases are adept at sparsely representing piecewise regular signals and images, which include transient behavior.

-Fourier transforms is made up of sine waves of different and various frequencies to best match a signal.
+Fourier transforms are made up of multiple sine waves of different phases and frequencies to best match a signal.
 However, while Fourier transforms can be used to match frequency, information about when each frequency occurs in the signal is lost.
 This can be overcome with wavelet analysis.
-A wavelet scales (expanded or shrunk) different shaped wavelets and is shifted along the signal.
-The scaled wavelet is shifted along the signal, which allows for a signal’s frequency at each time step to be determined.
+Like Fourier transforms, wavelet analysis works with multiple different wavelets that will be scaled up or down to produce different shaped wavelets that can shifted along the signal.
+Because the signal is matched by different scaled wavelets at different points along the signal, both the signal’s frequency and the time at which the signal’s frequency occurs can be determined.

 Wavelet Terminology